Learn to Scuba Dive in the Crystal Clear waters of Australia’s Great Barrier Reef

-Take the plunge and let’s go diving!
+Take the plunge and let’s go Scuba diving!

-We believe there is no better place in the world to learn to scuba dive than the Great Barrier Reef.
+We believe there is no better place in the world to learn scuba diving than the Great Barrier Reef.
 All locations that Reef Encounter visits have clear, confined, calm and shallow lagoon areas that are perfect for scuba dive training.
 We believe that completing your entire scuba diving course in the ocean – as opposed to the first half in a swimming pool – produces more confident and experienced divers by the end of our training program.

 What is an Open Water Course?